 Giving veterans who are already struggling with other issues easy access to highly addictive narcotic drugs can open up the floodgates for a host of serious drug-related problems.
 Eventually, the prescribed dosage fails to keep up with a growing tolerance.
 As users begin to enjoy the mind-numbing effects narcotics bring, the need for more powerful drugs continues to grow.
 At this point, the jump from prescription opioids to heroin is an easy one to make.

-Signs of Heroin Addiction in Veterans
+What are the Signs of Heroin Addiction in Veterans?

 It’s sometimes hard to tell if a veteran is struggling with substance abuse or is simply having difficulty dealing with day-to-day life.
 Some of the signs of heroin addiction that loved ones should look out for include: